Hudson Catholic Regional High School

-Hudson Catholic Regional High School is a regional four-year co-educational University-preparatory Catholic high school in Jersey City, in Hudson County, New Jersey, United States.
+Hudson Catholic Regional High School is a regional four-year co-educational University-preparatory Catholic high school in Jersey City, in Hudson County, in the U.S. state of New Jersey.
 The school was established in 1964 by the Roman Catholic Archdiocese of Newark, and currently serves young men and young women in ninth through twelfth grades.
 The high school was conducted by the De La Salle Christian Brothers of the Baltimore District, later the District of Eastern North America, from its inception until 2008; the remaining Brothers were withdrawn in the summer of 2012, leaving the school entirely in the hands of the Archdiocesan education office.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1972.

-As of the 2019–20 school year, the school had an enrollment of 497 students and 33 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.1:1.
-The school's student body was 31.4% (156) White, 28.4% (141) Hispanic, 23.9% (119) Black, 9.3% (46) Asian and 7.0% (35) two or more races.
+As of the 2023–24 school year, the school had an enrollment of 496 students and 30.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 16.5:1.
+The school's student body was 30.6% (152) Black, 28.2% (140) White, 28.2% (140) Hispanic, 6.0% (30) two or more races, 5.0% (25) Asian, 1.2% (6) Native Hawaiian / Pacific Islander and 0.6% (3) American Indian / Alaska Native.

 History

 In 1958, Archbishop Thomas Boland announced a campaign to build additional high schools throughout the four counties of the Archdiocese of Newark.
 To help achieve this goal, he requested the De La Salle Christian Brothers to administer Hudson Catholic Regional High School for boys, one of seven such high schools owned and operated by the Roman Catholic Archdiocese of Newark.
 Catholic teaching and values are integrated into each educational activity, program, curricular and extra-curricular program at Hudson Catholic.

-The Bergen Avenue location of the school was formerly the site of the Jersey City Armory.
+The Bergen Avenue location of the school was formerly the site of the Fourth Regiment Armory.
 In the eighteenth century the site was the home of Jane Tuers, a member of the Van Rypen family and an American Revolutionary War heroine.
 Today the adjacent area is known as McGinley Square.

 While the school was under construction in 1964, St. Patrick's Parish hosted Hudson Catholic's first class of 143 students.
 In the following year, students moved into the partially completed school building.
 On April 20, 1968, Bishop Martin Stanton officiated at the laying of the cornerstone and the blessing of the school facilities.
 In June of that year, Archbishop Boland presided at the school's first commencement ceremonies and presented diplomas to 109 graduates.